wariua/man-pages-ko/docs/gdb(1).md

 info gdb
 ```

-<em>Using GDB: A Guide to the GNU Source-Level Debugger</em>, Richard M. Stallman and Roland H. Pesch, 1991년 7월.
+*Using GDB: A Guide to the GNU Source-Level Debugger*, Richard M. Stallman and Roland H. Pesch, 1991년 7월.

 ## COPYRIGHT